Havner/trainsim-helper/main/readme.txt

   Basically free for non-commercial use.
 You can modify the code, adapt it to your own needs.
-Just don't forget about acknowledgements and please note that not all code here originates from my own mind so treat it with respect.
+Just don't forget about acknowledgements and please note that not all of the code here originates from my own mind so treat it with respect.
 I don't know the License for the code that is not mine as it didn't come with a License note.

 Lukasz 'Havner' Pawelczyk
 havner at gmail dot com